jmaquarrie/landlord_app/README.md

 A Vite + React single-page application for reviewing the financial performance of a UK buy-to-let property investment.
 The app models cash needs, year-one operations, leverage metrics, and a comparison to investing in an index fund.

+## Market data insights

+- **Property type intelligence** – Choose between detached, semi-detached, terraced, and flat/maisonette stock to tailor cash-flow and appreciation assumptions.
+Historical price data from `Average-prices-Property-Type-2025-07.csv` is parsed at runtime so the projection reflects the selected asset class.
+- **Historical appreciation overlays** – Swap the manual growth assumption for 1, 5, 10, or 20 year UK averages derived from the CSV data.
+When enabled, the projection automatically applies the relevant long-run appreciation rate for the property type in question.
+- **Comprehensive scoring** – The investment score now blends market growth resilience, local crime safety (benchmarked against UK averages), DSCR, LTV, total ROI, and traditional return metrics to produce a richer composite rating.

 ## Getting started

 ```bash